Goal-oriented adaptive finite element methods with optimal computational complexity: Introduction

 The earlier works~\cite{ms2009,bet2011,pointabem,fpz2014} are essentially concerned with optimal convergence rates for GOAFEM, where all arising linear FEM systems are solved exactly.
 While~\cite{pointabem,fpz2014} particularly aim to transfer ideas from the AFEM analysis of~\cite{ckns2008,axioms} to GOAFEM for general elliptic PDEs, the seminal work~\cite{ms2009} considers the Poisson model problem and additionally addresses the total computational cost by formulating realistic assumptions on a generic inexact solver (called GALSOLVE in~\cite{stevenson2007,ms2009}).

 The focus of the present work is also on the iterative (and hence inexact) solution of the arising FEM systems.
 However, we avoid any \emph{realistic assumptions} on the solver, but rather rely on energy contraction per solver step, which is proved to hold for the preconditioned CG method with optimal multilevel additive Schwarz preconditioner~\cite{cnx12} or the geometric multigrid method~\cite{wz17}.
-In the proposed GOAFEM algorithm, the termination of such a contractive iterative solver is then based on appropriate {\sl a posteriori} error estimates.
+In the proposed GOAFEM algorithm, the termination of such a contractive iterative solver is then based on appropriate computable {\sl a posteriori} error estimates by a similar criterion as in~\cite{stevenson2007,ms2009}.
 We discuss several implementations of such termination criteria and prove that these allow to control the total computational cost of computing the approximate goal value $G_\ell$, where we already stress now that $G(u^\star) \approx G_\ell = G(u_\ell) + R_\ell$, where $u_\ell \approx u^\star$ is a FEM approximation of $u^\star$ and $R_\ell$ is a residual correction related to inexact solution of the FEM formulation.
-Our main contribution is that the related convergence rate with respect to the total computational cost is, indeed, optimal.
-While previous works~\cite{banach, banach2} were already concerned with rate-optimal cost of standard adaptive FEM, the multiplicative structure of the GOAFEM analysis (considering the product of primal and dual error, see~\eqref{eq:goal-norm-estimate} below) leads to technical challenges requiring new ideas.
+While~\cite{ms2009} shows algebraic convergence with optimal rates with respect to the overall computational cost for the final iterates on every level for sufficiently small adaptivity parameters (for mesh-refinement and solver termination), our main contribution is \emph{full linear convergence}, i.e., linear convergence of the estimator product independently of the algorithmic decision for either mesh-refinement or solver step, even for arbitrary adaptivity parameters.
+An immediate consequence is that the convergence rate of the computed solutions with respect to the number of elements will be the same as with respect to the overall computational cost (i.e., the cumulative computational time).
+Moreover, for sufficiently small adaptivity parameters, we show convergence with optimal rates with respect to the number of elements and, hence, with respect to the overall computational cost.
+This extends the results of~\cite{ms2009} to the present setting of symmetric second-order linear elliptic PDEs.
+Finally, we stress that, unlike~\cite{ms2009}, our GOAFEM algorithm does not require any inner loop for data approximation and therefore does not require different (but still nested) meshes for the primal and dual problem.
 Overall, the present paper thus provides further mathematical understanding for bridging the gap between applied GOAFEM and theoretical optimality results.